 “Vote in the church election – or any pig may win, and anything may happen,” a political youth organization’s slogan stated before the church election, in a 2004 campaign illustrated by a picture of a pig clad in Hitler moustache.

-“Men are animals,” said the chairwoman of the country’s women’s centres, haven for women and children who were beaten up by their male relatives, in an uppercut a year ago.
+“Men are animals,” said the chairwoman of the country’s rescue centres for women and children who have been beaten up by their male relatives, in an uppercut a year ago.
 In World Cup-Germany, a Swedish weekly paper directed a well-meaning campaign against trafficking and brothels: “Don’t be a pig”.